 Available sources of funds to operate our business include internally generated cash, short-term borrowings under Westar Energy's commercial paper program and revolving credit facilities, and access to capital markets.
 We expect to meet our day-to-day cash requirements including, among other items, fuel and purchased power, dividends, interest payments, income taxes and pension contributions, using primarily internally generated cash and short-term borrowings.
 To meet the cash requirements for our capital investments, we expect to use internally generated cash, short-term borrowings, and proceeds from the issuance of debt and equity securities in the capital markets.
-We also use proceeds from the issuance of securities to repay short-term borrowings, which are principally related to investments in capital equipment and the redemption of bonds, when such balances are of sufficient size and it makes economic sense to do so, and for working capital and general corporate purposes.
+We also use proceeds from the issuance of securities to repay short-term borrowings, when such balances are of sufficient size and it makes economic sense to do so, and for working capital and general corporate purposes.
 Uncertainties affecting our ability to meet cash requirements include, among others, factors affecting revenues described in "-Operating Results" above, economic conditions, regulatory actions, compliance with environmental regulations and conditions in the capital markets.